-Special legislation established the Hauraki Gulf Marine Park/Ko te Pataka kai o Tikapa Moana Te Moananui a Toi in February 2000.
-It was created to protect the big blue backyard of the Auckland and Waikato regions and stop its decline.
+To protect the big blue backyard of the Auckland and Waikato regions and stop its decline, legislation established the Hauraki Gulf Marine Park/Ko te Pataka kai o Tikapa Moana Te Moananui a Toi in February 2000.

 What did the Hauraki Gulf Marine Park Act 2000 enact?

-The Hauraki Gulf Marine Park Act created objectives for the Gulf, its islands and catchments, and unified work being done to protect it at land and sea.
-This means the effects of urban and rural activities on the Gulf addressed, and the Gulf and the wildlife there is protected.
+The Act established objectives for the Gulf, its islands and catchments, and aims to achieve integrated management across land and sea.
+This ensures the effects of urban and rural land use on the Gulf are given proper attention and the life-supporting capacity of the Gulf is protected.

 Hauraki Gulf Forum

 The Forum was established alongside the Marine Park to better integrate management by the local and central government, facilitate coordination, and recognise the special relationship tangata whenua have with the Gulf.

 Forum members include representatives of:

 - local authorities adjoining the Gulf or its catchments,

 - the Ministers of Conservation, Fisheries and Māori Development